 5. Focus on skills development and training

-A skilled, well-trained SOC team is critical to effective threat detection and response.
+A skilled, well-trained security operations center team is critical to effective threat detection and response.
 Hence, investing in regular training programs, certifications, and hands-on labs are critical to keep your team’s skills sharp.
 Encourage a culture of continuous learning to help analysts stay updated on the latest techniques and tools.

 1. Overreliance on technology alone